 Human Services

-Our Human Services program prepares you for a rewarding career helping others in your community.
-Learn essential skills like active listening, critical thinking, and social advocacy while gaining real-world experience through hands-on practicum placements.
-You will work with diverse populations from children to older adults facing challenges like poverty, mental health issues, and addiction.
-Graduate ready to make a difference in social service agencies, treatment centers, and community organizations with both education and practical experience.
+Our Human Services program prepares you for a rewarding career helping others overcome life challenges.
+You'll learn essential skills like active listening, critical thinking, and social advocacy while gaining knowledge about mental health, addiction, poverty, and other social challenges and barriers.
+Through hands-on practicum experiences, you'll be ready to work with everyone from children to older adults in community agencies, treatment centers, and social service organizations.
+Graduate from our Human Services program ready to make a real difference in your community.

 PROGRAM OBJECTIVES